 Some courses are acceptable for repeat and are typically designated as such by the letter R following the course number or by the course number 698.
 Most courses are not acceptable for repeat.
 Specifically, students who earn lower than a C in a class intended to meet an area requirement may retake the course.
-However, the same course cannot be counted more than once towards the total credit hours for graduation.
+However, the same course cannot be counted more than once towards the total credit hours for graduation and each enrollment of the class remains on the transcript.